1. Bushnell AR Optics 1-4x 24mm

 Bushnell Trophy TRS-25 Red Dot Sight Riflescope 1 x 25mm (No Magnification/Under $200)

 If you want the best AR scope for under $200 with no magnification, go with the TRS-25 Red Dot Sight by Bushnell.
 As the name implies, the 25mm lens has a 3 MOA red dot as the aiming reticle with no magnification.
 The front lens is tinted amber and is tilted in a way that reflects LED light to make the red dot.
-The lens also does a good job reducing light and glare.
+The lens also does a good job of reducing light and glare.

 There are also control knobs to adjust the 11 red dot brightness setting and has ok battery life.
-The Bushnell Trophy TRS-25 scope is has a nice layer of coating and doesn’t fog up or rust.
+The Bushnell Trophy TRS-25 scope has a nice layer of coating and doesn’t fog up or rust.
 For the price range, this is a great scope due to its solid construction and maintains its accuracy over time.
 How many scopes under $100 can do that?
 OK, it is definitely not an Aimpoint or Eotech, but you also are not paying nearly as much.
 It also weighs only 6 oz, so pretty lightweight.

 Ade Advanced Optics 4x32mm Green/blue/red Illuminated Reticle (Fixed Magnification/Under $200)